 What is merge sort?

-Merge sort is a divide and conquer algorithm that sorts the input array by breaking into subarrays, sorting each one and then merging the results back into a sorted array.
+Merge sort is a divide and conquer algorithm that sorts the input array by breaking it into subarrays until they have 1 element, and then merging the results back into a sorted array.
 The time and space complexities are O(NlogN) and O(n) respectively.
-We won’t go into details of the asymptotic analysis in this post as there are many great resources about it online.
+We won’t go into details of the asymptotic analysis as there are many great resources about it online.

 We can easily implement merge sort using a recursive function.
 The function splits the array in half, calls itself for each of the subarrays and then merges the resulting arrays in ascending order.